Variables and functions in query strings

 This guide will show you techniques for using variables and functions in query strings.
 There are many reasons to use variables: more understandable code, better reusability, and in some cases, improved efficiency.

-This example case will walk you through the process for adding variables and using functions in your preferred programming language.
+This guide will walk you through Groovy's scoping rules and the process for adding variables and using functions in Groovy query strings.

 If you'd like to learn more about query strings and the basic rationale of the query scope, see our conceptual guide.